 SHDN (Pins 19, 20): Shutdown Pins.
 A high level on both pins will shut down the chip.
+A low level is required for normal operation.

 OV{DD} (Pins 22, 25): Positive Supply for the Output Drivers.
-This supply range is 1.2V to V{DD} for directly coupled CML outputs, or 1.4V to OV{DD} for AC-coupled or differentially terminated CML outputs.
+Typically 1.2V to 3.3V.
+The minimum supply is 1.4V when applying a differential termination on the CMLOUT pins or when AC-coupling the CMLOUT pins.
 Bypass to ground with 0.1 μ F ceramic chip capacitor.